 A reconstructionist may be hired by any of the parties involved in the accident, or even EMTs if there are severe injuries or deaths involved.
 Our firm has extensive experience working with reconstructionists.
 Whether they are hired by our team, called in by the other motorist, or brought in by a third party, we will work closely with them to ensure a comprehensive analysis of the scene.

 After an accident, the initial investigation is conducted by police.
 They will photograph the scene, record details such as location, damage, and make and model of the vehicles.
 However, police officers are not engineers, and though they may be able to describe damage and record testimony, they typically do not examine the scene with the goal of clarifying the sequence of events and responsibility of the different drivers.

-Contacting an attorney may help you determine if a reconstructionist is needed, who to call, and how to communicate your specific needs.
+Contacting a car accident attorney in Chicago may help you determine if a reconstructionist is needed, who to call, and how to communicate your specific needs.
 A reconstructionist may be able to show that you are the victim, strengthening your case for compensation.